Favorite Artists and Art Installations in the Mojave

 Present in all of these installations and photos is the playful expansion and contraction of life in the desert.

-Any recommendations for artists living in the Palm Springs area that I should see?
+Any recommendations for artists living in the Palm Springs area that I should seek out?

 All layouts on this blog are created solely for, A Day in the Life.
 I enjoy sharing information and love when others enjoy my ideas enough to post the links on their own sites.
 I simply ask that you credit photos and link back to all original posts.